Punctured

 Subconsciously, we always assumed we had a healthy dose of immunity.
 After all, we had laws and rules and customs to protect us.
 And beyond that--most of all--we had each other.

 • What fundamental rights and freedoms apply to every citizen?
-And to every person here without full citizenship?
+And to every person living here without full citizenship?

 • How can the burden of taxation be fairly distributed among a population with vastly different wealths?